VoronDesign/VoronUsers/printer_mods/chri.kai.in/Angry_CAM_USB/ReadMe.md

 ## <b>Mounting</b>

-### Mounting of the housing shown on a Top Mount Derivative
+Mounting of the housing is shown on a Top Mount Derivative.

 ### Using the original USB Cable or the 1.5m USB cable replacement with pre-crimped JST SH connector.